 Non-Volatile Memory Express (NVMe) is the latest industry-standard software interface for PCIe SSDs.
-Formally it is an optimized “scalable host controller interface designed to address the needs of Data Center, Enterprise, and Client systems that utilize PCI Express (PCIe) based Solid-State drives.”
-NVMe is a layer between the device driver and the PCIe device, standardizing the rules with emphasis on scalability, low latency, and security.
+It is an optimized “scalable host controller interface designed to address the needs of Data Center, Enterprise, and Client systems that utilize PCI Express (PCIe) based Solid-State drives.”
+NVMe is a layer between the device driver and the PCIe device, standardizing the rules emphasizing scalability, low latency, and security.

 The NVMe supports up to 64K commands per queue, but the protocol requires only thirteen commands to deliver high performance.
-The interface is designed for high scalability and NVM independence to enable next-generation technologies to deliver 4KB I/O in a mere 10μs or less, which is about one-thousandth of the latency of a high power 7200 RPM SATA drive.
+The interface is designed for high scalability and NVM independence to enable next-generation technologies to deliver 4KB I/O in 10μs or less, about one-thousandth of the latency of a high-power 7200 RPM SATA drive.

 NVMe permits drives to use PCI Express connection, which brings many advantages over the SATA SSD interface, feasible for many application and usage scenarios.
-NVMe doesn’t need the intervening HBA and can connect to a higher number of PCIe lanes.
-A SAS lane runs at 12GB per second, which contracts to just about 1GB per second after overheads.
-As well a SATA lane props half of that, while PCIe lane runs at 1GB per second, and a standard NVMe SSD can be attached to four such lanes, supporting up to 4GB per second.
+NVMe doesn’t need the intervening HBA and can connect to more PCIe lanes.
+A SAS lane runs 12GB per second, which contracts to just about 1GB per second after overheads.
+A SATA lane also props half of that, while a PCIe lane runs at 1GB per second, and a standard NVMe SSD can be attached to four such lanes, supporting up to 4GB per second.
 So, a SATA SSD runs at 0.5GB per second and an NVMe SSD at around 3GB per second, which is six times higher throughput.

 Recent Updates of NVMe

-Just this year, NVM Express, Inc. released the NVMe® 2.0 family of specifications.
+In the past 2 years, NVM Express, Inc. released the NVMe® 2.0c family of specifications.
 The new restructured specifications allow for faster and simpler development of NVME solutions.
-With that said, the solutions can support the diverse NVMe devise environment.
+With that said, the solutions can support the diverse NVMe device environment.

-New independent command sets are developed because of the specifications that come along with NVMe® 2.0.
+New independent command sets are developed because of the specifications that come along with NVMe® 2.0c.
 This includes command sets like Zoned Namespaces (ZNS) and Key Value (KV).

 Let’s dig deeper into the key features of NVMe 2.0 under Command Set Specifications:

-- Namespace Types - provide a mechanism to allow an NVMe SSD controller to support the different command sets that are defined as part of the NVMe 2.0 release as well as part of the future command sets.
+- Namespace Types - provide a mechanism to allow an NVMe SSD controller to support the different command sets defined as part of the NVMe 2.0 release and the future command sets.

 - NVMe Endurance Group Management - enables media to be configured in endurance groups, exposing granularity of access to SSDs and improving control.

-- 32/64 Bit CRC - expands the information protection and data protection to 32 and 64 bit, allowing for new types of metadata used cases and more robust data protection for large-scale data systems.
+- 32/64 Bit CRC - expands the information and data protection to 32 and 64-bit, allowing for new types of metadata used cases and more robust data protection for large-scale data systems.

-- Command group control - this prevents unintended changes after the system is provisioned and protects the system from unintentional or malicious changes.
-This is the new security feature, and this uses a new lockdown command.
-This can be used to put a drive in a state where both already read and writes are allowed with the drive but various admin commands are locked out so that the other features cannot be re-configured.
-The system for handling new command sets now makes it possible for different namespaces behind the same controller to support different command sets rather than requiring all namespaces to support all of the commands sets that the parent controller supports.
+- Command group control = prevents unintended changes after the system is provisioned and protects the system from unintentional or malicious changes.
+This is the new security feature, and it uses a new lockdown command.
+This can be used to put a drive in a state where both already read, and writes are allowed with the drive, but various admin commands are locked out so that the other features cannot be re-configured.
+The system for handling new command sets now allows different namespaces behind the same controller to support different command sets rather than requiring all namespaces to support all of the command sets that the parent controller supports.

 NVMe has multiple information buses, which makes the data rate much faster than SATA.
-NVMe is not affected by the ATA interface constrictions as it sits right on the top of the PCI Express directly connected to the CPU.
-That results in 4 times faster Input/Output Operations Per Second (IOPs) rivaling the fastest SAS option out there.
+NVMe is unaffected by ATA interface constrictions as it sits right on the top of the PCI Express, directly connected to the CPU.
+That results in 4 times faster Input/Output Operations Per Second (IOPS), rivaling the fastest SAS option.
 The seek time for data is ten times faster.

-NVMe can deliver a sustained read-write speed of 2000MB per second, way faster than the SATA SSD III, which limits at 600MB per second.
-Here the bottleneck is NAND technology, which is rapidly advancing, which means we’ll likely see higher speeds soon with NVMe.
+NVMe can deliver a sustained read-write speed of 2000MB per second, way faster than the SATA SSD III, which is limited to 600MB per second.
+Here, the bottleneck is NAND technology, which is rapidly advancing, which means we’ll likely see higher speeds soon with NVMe.

-NVMe enables drives to benefit from the same “pool” of lanes that directly connect to the CPU.
-That offers a scalable performance by going beyond the conventional four lanes found in most PCIe SSDs and utilize them for added performance.
+NVMe enables drives to benefit from the same “pool” of lanes directly connecting to the CPU.
+That offers a scalable performance by going beyond the conventional four lanes found in most PCIe SSDs and utilizing them for added performance.
 PCIe sockets transfer more than 25 times more data than their SATA equivalent.

 NVMe drives consume a paltry amount of power in standby mode.
-Some of the NVMe companies have adopted the L1.2 low-power-consumption standby mode, meaning the power consumption will be under 2mW.
+Some NVMe companies have adopted the L1.2 low-power-consumption standby mode, meaning the power consumption will be under 2 mW.
 A drastic 97 percent reduction from the 50mW used by an L1 state, widely used today.
-In addition to low power consumption in idle, there are other power states available for enterprise-grade users that can benefit from these to save power.
+In addition to low power consumption in idle, other power states are available for enterprise-grade users to benefit from to save power.

-The new update of NVMe is much secured than its previous releases.
-NVMe 2.0 uses 32/64 bit CRC, meaning the protection of data and information is expanded to 32 to 64 bit, allowing more robust protection for large-scale data systems.
+The new update of NVMe is much more secure than its previous releases.
+NVMe 2.0 uses 32/64 bit CRC, meaning data and information protection is expanded to 32 to 64-bit, allowing more robust protection for large-scale data systems.

 Mistakes to avoid

-Every good thing comes with its downsides, and the case is the same here with NVMe storage, which gives rise to performance issues and results in added cost and inconvenience.
+Every good thing has its downsides, and the case is the same here with NVMe storage, which gives rise to performance issues and results in added cost and inconvenience.
 A few of the common mistakes and errors that can be avoided are:

-- Remember, NVMe is a communication interface and storage protocol, not a storage media device.
+- NVMe is a communication interface and storage protocol, not a storage media device.

 - Deploy pooled SSD storage across the data center, which places a cache of SSD storage before higher capacity drives to provide cost-efficient and enhanced performance.

-- Don’t judge an NVMe SSD on the basis of price; it can cost you in endurance, quality of service, and most I/O consistency.
+- Don’t judge an NVMe SSD based on price; it can cost you endurance, service quality, and most I/O consistency.

 - Don’t deploy NVMe on top of the same architecture used for conventional flash, as the traditional controller can only handle low levels of I/O processing and create latency and cap performance.

 Storage technology has advanced drastically over the past decade.
-Before the advent of SSDs, hard drives were the only storage type accessible and were pretty slow, but the systems at that time were also not that efficient to need faster storage.
-When SSDs came, they entirely changed the scenario for storage media, with their blazing speeds and convenient form factor.
+Before the advent of SSDs, hard drives were the only storage type accessible and were pretty slow, but the systems at that time were also not that efficient and needed faster storage.
+When SSDs came, they entirely changed the scenario for storage media with their blazing speeds and convenient form factor.

-Considering the potential exemplary performance of NAND-based SSDs, it was indeed clear that the new bus and protocol would eventually be replacing the dilapidated HHDs or for that matter, the SATA SSDs as well.
-Still, as the early SSDs were quite slow and massive, it was deemed more feasible to use the existing SATA storage infrastructure.
+Considering the potential exemplary performance of NAND-based SSDs, it was clear that the new bus and protocol would eventually be replacing the dilapidated HHDs or, for that matter, the SATA SSDs.
+Still, as the early SSDs were relatively slow and massive, using the existing SATA storage infrastructure was deemed more feasible.